-- Tropical Depression Erin well off the East Coast of the United States poses no threat to Florida. - Tropical Storm Dorian does not pose a threat to Florida until Saturday morning, at the earliest. - The entire Florida Peninsula, Northeast Florida, and the Big Bend are included in the 5-day forecast cone. - There are no watches or warnings in effect, but tropical storm or hurricane watches could be issued on Thursday. - Dorian is forecast to be a Major Hurricane (Category 3) as it approaches Florida on Sunday (Northeast Florida, Central Florida, and/or South Florida). - After Sunday, Dorian could re-emerge over the eastern Gulf of Mexico should it track over Central or South Florida, or could move northward towards Georgia and the Carolinas. - The Rip Current Risk will be dangerously high for the holiday weekend at all Florida beaches. - Damaging winds, flash flooding, river flooding, storm surge, and isolated tornadoes are all possible this weekend in the Florida Peninsula. - Confidence has increased in the intensity forecast this weekend, but the track is uncertain. - All locations in Florida should continue to monitor Dorian for possible impacts over the Labor Day Weekend.
+- Hurricane Dorian does not pose a threat to Florida until Saturday night, at the earliest. - The entire Florida Peninsula, Northeast Florida, and the Big Bend are included in the 5-day forecast cone. - There are no watches or warnings in effect, but tropical storm or hurricane watches could be issued as early as Thursday. - Dorian is forecast to be a Major Hurricane (Category 3) as it approaches Florida on Sunday (Northeast Florida, Central Florida, and/or South Florida). - After Sunday, Dorian could re-emerge over the eastern Gulf of Mexico should it track over Central or South Florida, or could move northward inland towards Georgia. - The Rip Current Risk will be dangerously high for the holiday weekend at all Florida beaches. - Damaging winds, flash flooding, river flooding, storm surge, and isolated tornadoes are all possible later this weekend in the Florida Peninsula.
+However, it is still too early to give specifics on these threats. - Confidence has increased in the intensity forecast this weekend, but the track is uncertain past this weekend. - All locations in Florida should continue to monitor Dorian for possible impacts over the Labor Day Weekend.

-The next tropics packet will be issued Wednesday afternoon.
+The next tropics packet will be issued Thursday morning.
 For the latest information on the tropics, please visit the National Hurricane Center website at www.hurricanes.gov.
 For the latest flood updates, see the latest products from your local National Weather Service, the Southeast River Forecast Center, and the Weather Prediction Center.